Aviation history of Hong Kong: Before the 1950s

-1936 is a memorable year for Hong Kong commercial Aviation, the first commercial airline -Imperial Airline (British Airway) operated by DH-86A Propeller biplane departed from London via Marseille, Rome, Athens, Alexandra, Baghdad, Kuwait, Delhi, Calcutta, Rangoon, Penang, Saigon and finally arrived Hong Kong.
+1936 was a memorable year for Hong Kong commercial Aviation, the first commercial airline -Imperial Airways (British Airways)operated by DH-86A Propeller biplane departed from London via Marseille, Rome, Athens, Alexandra, Baghdad, Kuwait, Delhi, Calcutta, Rangoon, Penang, Saigon and finally arrived Hong Kong.
 Airplane Ticket price was 175 pound including hotel fee in each city, but this was a massive price at that time.

 During the same period, Pan Am Airline.
 "Hong Kong clipper" operated a route from San Francisco to Hong Kong.

 1950s to 1970s

 On May 1, 1946, the Hong Kong civil aviation department was established and became a member of ICAO after it provided higher efficiency on flight control which increased airline capacity that attracted more airline settled routine to Hong Kong.
 September 20 of the same year, Cathay Pacific registered as the first Airline Company in Hong Kong.

 There were 13 airlines running a business at that period; China Airlines (Air China), Central Air Transport, Cathay Pacific, Philippine Airline, Asian Airline, British Airways, Pan Am Airline, Pacific International Airline, Macau Airline, Air France, Thai Airways International, Varna Air-Siam.

 Due to competition, plane ticket price reduced.
 The highest Plane ticket price at that period was HKD 4211 from Hong Kong to San Francisco.
 But this was still exorbitant pricing to most people.
 An international plane ticket could be a quarter of the price of a house.